Caliper Corporation: Product history

 TransCAD was first released as a MS-DOS-based transportation GIS package in 1985.
 TransCAD 3.0, the first Microsoft Windows version, was released on May 28, 1996.
 TransCAD 4.8 was replaced by TransCAD 5.0 on January 2, 2008, and later TransCAD 6.0 and TransCAD 7.0.
 The most current version is TransCAD 8.0.

 Web-based version

 TransCAD for the Web is a web-based version of TransCAD that uses application source code that can be edited using Javascript, HTML, and ASP.NET.
 Application templates (Mapplications) are used to create a web application or service.
 The default templates include Ajax applications and mashups that use Google Maps via the Google Map API.
 TransCAD for the Web was the first web-based GIS for Transportation (GIS-T), and remains the only transportation GIS with web development capabilities.

-Maptitude
+Maptitude for Redistricting

-By 2001, Caliper's new software mapping technology was being used by over fifty percent of the United States's legislatures to draft new electoral district boundaries following the 1999 census.
-By 2016, Maptitude was "fully loaded with just about every census information, with economic information, with every precinct-by-precinct results of elections all the way down ballot going back for years."
+Maptitude for Redistricting is a related, but separate product, to Maptitude.
+By 2001, Caliper's new redistricting mapping technology was being used by over fifty percent of the United States's legislatures to draft new electoral district boundaries following the 1999 census.
+In 2011, California established a citizens redistricting commission that used Maptitude to successfully redraw the maps.